 Safari Wilderness Ranch is not a theme park experience.
 It is not a zoo, nor is it packed with the typical lines we expect from Floridan attractions.
 A visit here gets you up close and personal with the exotic game that runs wild.
 This is your opportunity to interact with the game that you otherwise would not have the chance to.
 This is an experience that guarantees you’ll see and meet the residents in person.

-Safari Wilderness is a Florida agri-tourism project and is accredited by the Zoological Association of America (ZAA) and licensed by the USDA.
+Safari Wilderness is a Florida agri-tourism project accredited by the Zoological Association of America (ZAA) and licensed by the USDA.

 Looking for more posts on Central Florida?
 Start here: